ktye/i/kom/readme.md

 ### how array-like is the program?
 assumption: scalar code profits from compilation while large vectors don't care.

 [kvc](../go/mk) is a special build of k that prints vector sizes `#x` of the accumulator after each vm instruction.

-`k qr.k -e 'f 1' using 1 rhs instead of 100 does:
+statistics of `k qr.k -e 'f 1'` using rhs:1 instead of 100:

 - 500 000 vm instructions with
 - 64 % of instructions are scalar  1~#x